eruditelite/raspberry_pi_setup/README.md

 sudo apt install dnsmasq hostapd sudo systemctl stop dnsmasq sudo systemctl stop hostapd

+...to keep the interface names consistent, use ifrename

+sudo apt install ifrename

+...create /etc/iftab with the following wlan0 mac <mac address of the built-in wifi interface>
+wlan1 mac <mac address of the plug in wifi interface>

 ...replace /etc/dhcpcd.conf with the following interface wlan1